 It is the goal of this book to answer these and many other questions.

-The specific higher level programming language concepts that are addressed in this book include:
+The specific higher level programming language concepts that are addressed in this book are listed in Table 1.0.1.

 |Program organization||Functions, variables, literals|